How does training shape the Riemannian geometry of neural network representations?: Introduction

-In this work, we aim to inaugurate a program of empirical research on the geometric structure of learned feature maps, with the eventual aim of gaining a deeper understanding of what geometric inductive biases are optimal in settings where one lacks significant prior intution.
-As a first step towards a deeper understanding of the geometry of trained deep network feature maps, we explore the possibility that neural networks learn to enhance local input disciminability over the course of training.
-Concretely, we formalize and test the following hypothesis: \begin{hyp} Deep neural networks trained to perform supervised classification tasks using standard gradient-based methods learn to magnify areas near decision boundaries. \end{hyp} This hypothesis is inspired by a series of influential papers published around the turn of the 21\textsuperscript{st} century by Amari and Wu.
-They proposed that the generalization performance of support vector machine (SVM) classifiers on small-scale tasks could be improved by transforming the kernel to expand the Riemannian volume element near decision boundaries \citep{amari1999improving,wu2002conformal,williams2007geometrical}.
-This proposal was based on the idea that this local magnification of areas improves class discriminability \citep{cho2011analysis,amari1999improving,burges1999geometry}.
+In this work, we aim to empirically study the geometric structure of learned feature maps, with the eventual aim of gaining a deeper understanding of what geometric inductive biases are optimal in settings where one lacks significant prior intuition.
+As a first step towards a deeper understanding of the geometry of trained deep network feature maps, we explore how neural networks learn to enhance local input disciminability over the course of training.
+Concretely, we explore the hypothesis that deep neural networks trained to perform supervised classification tasks using standard gradient-based methods learn to magnify areas near decision boundaries.
+This hypothesis is inspired by a series of influential papers published around the turn of the 21\textsuperscript{st} century by Amari and Wu.
+They proposed that the generalization performance of support vector machine (SVM) classifiers on small-scale tasks could be improved by transforming the kernel to expand the Riemannian volume element near decision boundaries, thus increasing discriminability \citep{amari1999improving,wu2002conformal,williams2007geometrical}.

-Our primary contributions are:\footnote{All code required to reproduce our empirical results is available at \url{https://github.com/Pehlevan-Group/nn_curvature}. } \begin{itemize}[leftmargin=*] \item In \S \ref{sec:fixedweights}, we study general properties of the metric induced by shallow fully-connected neural networks.
-In \S \ref{sec:nngp}, we compute the volume element and curvature of the metric induced by infinitely wide shallow networks with Gaussian weights and smooth activation functions, showing that it is spherically symmetric.
-These results provide a baseline for our tests of Hypothesis \ref{hyp:area_expansion}.
+Our primary contributions are as follows:\footnote{All code required to reproduce our empirical results is available at \url{https://github.com/Pehlevan-Group/nn_curvature}. } First, in \S \ref{sec:shallow}, we study general properties of the metric induced by shallow fully-connected neural networks.
+For infinitely wide shallow networks with Gaussian weights and smooth activation functions, the volume element and scalar curvature are spherically symmetric.
+These results provide a baseline for our explorations.
+Then, in \S \ref{sec:experiments}, we empirically show that training shallow networks on simple two-dimensional classification tasks expands the volume element along decision boundaries.
+In \S \ref{sec:deep_resnet} and \ref{sec:relu}, we provide evidence that deep residual networks trained on more complex image classification tasks (MNIST and CIFAR-10) behave similarly.
+Finally, in \S\ref{sec:ssl}, we demonstrate how our approach can be applied to the self-supervised learning method Barlow Twins, showing how area expansion can emerge even without supervised training.